lachaux-remi/cookie-consent/README.md

 @include('cookieConsent::index')
 ```

-Please be aware that the package does not provide any styling, this is something you'll need to do yourself.
+Please be aware that the package provide styling for bootstrap 4.

 When the user clicks "Allow cookies" a `cookie_consent` cookie will be set and the dialog will be removed from the DOM.
 On the next request, Laravel will notice that the `cookie_consent` has been set and will not display the dialog again